arduino/docs-content/content/hardware/03.nano/boards/nano-matter/tutorials/user-manual/content.md

 - The microcontroller internal temperature is measured with the function `getCPUTemp();`.
 - The temperature value is advertized using the `matter_temp_sensor.set_measured_value_celsius(current_cpu_temp);` function.

 After uploading the code to the Nano Matter, verify it is decommissioned from any other service previously used.
-For this, open the Serial Monitor and reset the board.
+For this, open the Serial Monitor and reset the board by clicking on the reset button

 If it is not decommissioned you will see temperature readings printed in the Serial Monitor.
-To decommission it follow these steps:
+To decommission it, follow these steps:

-- Press the user button for 10 seconds until the board's built-in LED starts blinking in red.
+- Press the user button for **10 seconds** until the board's built-in LED starts **blinking in red**.
 You will also see a message confirming the process in the Serial Monitor.

-- Finally, reset the board and you should see the Matter commissioning credentials in the Serial Monitor.
+- Finally, reset the board by clicking on the reset button and you should see the Matter commissioning credentials in the Serial Monitor.

 ### Device Commissioning

-Now it is time to commission the Nano Matter with Home Assistant, for this follow the steps explained in this [section](#with-home-assistant).
+Now it is time to commission the Nano Matter with Home Assistant, for this, follow the steps explained in this [section](#with-home-assistant).

-Once you have everything set up and running you will be able to monitor the Nano Matter temperature locally in Home Assistant:
+Once you have everything set up and running you will be able to monitor the Nano Matter temperature in Home Assistant:

 ![Nano Matter Temperature in Home Assistant](assets/home-assistant-temp.png)